-- Alternatively if you have a pizza stone you can cook the Focaccia di Recco directly on that.
-It will cook faster and insure a crispier bottom.
+- Alternatively, if you have a pizza stone you can cook the Focaccia di Recco directly on that.
+It will cook faster and ensure a crispier bottom.

-- To do so, create your focaccia on a well-floured pizza peal (flour and semolina).
+- To do so, create your focaccia on a well-floured pizza peel (flour and semolina).

 - Follow the above instructions and slide it onto the pizza stone and cook- 5-6 minutes or until golden brown.

 - This focaccia is typically made in either round or square shapes.

 To see the full demonstration video for this focaccia please click here.